cslab/csspin/README.rst

 Settings in the configuration tree can refer to other settings by using *string interpolation*: path expressions surrounded by braces are replaced by the setting given.
-E.g. ``{spin.project_root}`` is the setting ``project_root`` in the subtree ``spin`` and is the root directory of the project (i.e. where ``spinfile.yaml`` is located).
-Strings are interpolated until they no longer contain an expression, i.e. expressions are resolved recursively and an interpolation can result in an interpolatable expression.
+E.g. ``{spin.project_root}`` is the setting ``project_root`` in the subtree ``spin`` and its semantic is to hold the relative path of root directory of the project (i.e. where ``spinfile.yaml`` is located).
+Strings are interpolated until they no longer contain an expression.
+Expressions are resolved recursively so an interpolation can result in another interpolatable expression, that will be interpolated as well, until the process reaches its fix point.

-Braces are meta-characters in the syntax of YAML that indicate a literal dictionary (like in JSON, of which YAML is super-set).
+In YAML, braces are syntactical meta-characters that indicate a literal dictionary (like in JSON, of which YAML is super-set).
 Settings using string interpolation must therefore be quoted.
 Example: